What SEOs Need to Know About Core Web Vitals & Performance Testing}

 As an example of how the weighted values affect the overall performance score, see the image below, which shows a really high value for FCP (as in, really bad) yet all the other metrics are really low (good); but the overall performance score is still very high.

 This is a fictional example, but serves to illustrate how the weighting works.
-It also underpins how Google think about the different metrics in terms of their relative importance.
+It also underpins how Google thinks about the different metrics in terms of their relative importance.
 You can learn more about how the Lighthouse scoring model works here.

 The performance score also provides a more holistic understanding of a page's performance, a 'north star metric' if you will.